npanphu97/Phu_Nguyen_Portfolio/8_Weeks_SQL_Challenge/Week_2_Pizza_Runner/Week_2_SQL_Challenge_Case_Study_2_Pizza_Runner.md

 	runner_id;
 ```

-## Q3.Is there any relationship between the number of pizzas and how long the order takes to prepare?
+## Q3.
+Is there any relationship between the number of pizzas and how long the order takes to prepare?
 ```SQL
 select
 	c.order_id,